How accurate are existing land cover maps for agriculture in Sub-Saharan Africa?: Methods

 \subsubsection{Ensemble maps}

 \paragraph{ASAP Crop Mask.} The Anomaly hot Spots of Agricultural Production (ASAP) crop mask was created to provide a mask that could be applied to various Earth observation datasets to provide timely information about potential crop production anomalies using metrics computed from earth observations in crop areas.\cite{rembold2019asap} The ASAP global crop mask combines land cover and land use maps from multiple sources.
 For Africa, ASAP used the 250 m/pixel land cover map from Vancutsem et al. (2013), which combined ten different regional and global land cover maps based on expert judgment to create a ``best available'' crop mask for Africa.
 In certain countries for which a national crop mask was available (Afghanistan, Argentina, Australia, Europe, Mexico, and USA), that map was used in ASAP.
 In all other countries, the GlobCover\cite{teamglobcover} classification was used.
 All datasets were resampled to 1 km/pixel resolution with pixel values interpreted as the crop area fraction in each pixel (ranging from 0 to 100\%).
 We re-classified pixels with crop area fraction ranging from 5-95\% to 1, and all other pixels to 0, following the procedure described in user documentation (\url{https://glam1.gsfc.nasa.gov/api/doc/cropmask/v1/EC-JRC-ASAP-LC_v02_crops}).
+We accessed the ASAP Crop Mask using the following GEE asset: \texttt{ee.Image("projects/sat-io/open-datasets/landcover/AF\_Cropland\_mask\_30m\_2016\_v3")}